Superfetation is when a second, new pregnancy occurs during an initial pregnancy. It’s rare in humans and observed in animals much more frequently.

 - The fertilized egg needs to implant in an already pregnant womb.
 This would be difficult because implantation requires the release of certain hormones that wouldn’t be released if a woman were already pregnant.
 There is also the issue of having enough space for another embryo.

 The chances of these three unlikely events occurring simultaneously seem nearly impossible.

-This is why, of the few cases of potential superfetation reported in the medical literature, most have been in women undergoing fertility treatments.
+This is why, of the few cases of potential superfetation reported in the medical literature, most have been in women undergoing

 During a fertility treatment, known as in vitro fertilization, fertilized embryos are transferred into a woman’s uterus.
 Superfetation might happen if the woman also ovulates and the egg becomes fertilized by sperm a few weeks after the embryos are transferred into her uterus.

 Because superfetation is so rare, there are no specific symptoms associated with the condition.

 Superfetation may be suspected when a doctor notices that twin fetuses are growing at different rates in the womb.
 During an ultrasound test, a doctor will see that the two fetuses are different sizes.
 This is called growth discordance.

 Still, a doctor probably won’t diagnose a woman with superfetation after seeing that the twins are different in size.
 This is because there are several more common explanations for growth discordance.
 One example is when the placenta isn’t able to sufficiently support both fetuses (placental insufficiency).
 Another explanation is when blood is unevenly distributed between the twins (twin-to-twin transfusion).